department-of-veterans-affairs/va.gov-team/products/streamlined_waiver/research/research-plan.md

  -   #### Have Zoom downloaded to their device prior to the session and know how to share their screen

- -  50% of participants should complete the session on a smartphone.
+ -  **50%** of participants should complete the session on a **smartphone**.

- - 50% of participants should complete the session on a desktop
+ - **50%** of participants should complete the session on a **desktop
-   computer.
+   computer**.

--   2 of 10 Veterans that are users with low vision, users with hearing aids.
-No assistive tech users that use screen reader because the UXPin prototype is not screen reader friendly.
-We will have a dedicated AT study after launch in the live environment (user with low vision, or user of hearing aide, user who uses voice over)
+- **No assistive tech users that use screen readers** because the UXPin prototype is not screen reader friendly.
+We will have a dedicated AT study after launch in the live environment
 - Mix of income levels

--   All participants must say they are currently experiencing financial hardship or have in the last 2 years.
+- All participants must say they are currently experiencing financial hardship or have in the past.
 - All participants should preferably have medical copay debt now or in the recent past.

-While the FSR asks for financial information, we won't be asking our participants to provide exact financial information.
+- While the FSR asks for financial information, we won't be asking our participants to provide exact financial information.
 However, we want to simulate a real experience as much as we can to ensure the experience is intuitive for Veterans.
-Please confirm participants are comfortable talking about their finances.**
+**Please confirm participants are comfortable talking about their finances.**

-Write any recruitment criteria for experience or scenarios as screener questions with qualifying responses.
-Perigean will use these verbatim to recruit participants.
-Consider providing links to products and/or clear descriptions to ensure participants understand the question.
-Example: Have you been to a VA urgent care facility in the last 6 months? [answer should be yes to qualify.]

-> Tip: The more recruitment criteria you have, the less likely that a small sample of participants will be able to meet all criteria.
-Consider how you could leverage the  [lean maximum variation sampling (MVS) approach](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/accessibility/research/recruitment.md#lean-mvs-strategy)  by breaking up criteria for your study into multiple cohorts that each isolate one primary criteria.
-Perigean will consider each cohort as a separate recruitment effort, increasing the chances of meeting all criteria for your study.
-[Go to an example of the multiple cohort approach.](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/digital-health-modernization/research/generative-research-study-1/2020-12.research-plan1.md#participants-and-recruitment)
-####
 Demographic must-haves

 Note: The following demographic criteria is our goal, but we understand that historically it's been challenging to recruit participants with VA debt.